 You will be required to view two films on your own time (with classmates, if you wish) during the spring semester.
 Each person must write a one-page reaction to each film and be prepared to discuss it at the following pre-session.
 I have DVDs of several of these films, but you're also welcome to borrow them from Netflix, Amazon, or the Solomon Baker Library.
 In addition, you will be required to submit a one-page proposal for your thematic paper before we leave Boston.
-Together, Berlin and Prague offer more than 200 museums, so you will be given free time to visit two museums of your choice and informally present your report back to the class.
+Berlin has more than 150 museums, so you will be given free time to visit a museum of your choice and informally present your report back to the class.